divake/Analog_automation_agent/README.md

 📣 **Updates:** We've added a detailed guide on running simulations and using the Docker container!
 Check it out here: [SIM_GUIDE.md](./Simulation/SIM_GUIDE.md).

-📣 Check out our new paper [**Supervised Learning for Analog and RF Circuit Design: Benchmarks and Comparative Insights**](https://arxiv.org/abs/2501.11839).

 ## 📖 Table of Contents